Abdulkader-Safi/Safi-Beats/README.md

 3. [ ] search for audio files
 4. [ ] fix permissions issues
 5. [x] auto play audio after the playing audio end
+6. [ ] randomize the playback
-6. [ ] create playlist and add audio files to the playlist
+7. [ ] create playlist and add audio files to the playlist

 ---